tomgeorge/eca/docs/capabilities.md

 # Capabilities

-## Built-in tools
+## Native tools

-ECA support built-in tools to avoid user extra installation and configuration, these tools are always included on models requests that support tools and can be disabled/configured via config `built-in-tools`.
+ECA support built-in tools to avoid user extra installation and configuration, these tools are always included on models requests that support tools and can be disabled/configured via config `nativeTools`.

 ### Filesystem